 Day 09: Rawalpindi/Taxila/Islamabad/Rawalpindi (Drive)

-Today we explore Taxila*.
-From the ancient Neolithic tumulus of Saraikala to the ramparts of Sirkap (2nd century B.C.) and the city of Sirsukh (1st century A.D.), Taxila illustrates the different stages in the development of a city on the Indus.
-Alternately influenced by Persia, Greece and Central Asia, Taxila was an important Buddhist learning centre.
-The history of Taxila spans over a thousand years, from 500 B.C. to 500 A.D.
-The Taxila Museum reflects the original culture and tradition of the old Gandhara Civilization.
 From here, we continue to Shakarparian (sweet hills) Gardens, from where we get a panoramic view of Islamabad.
 We visit the Lok Virsa Museum, housing a fascinating array of traditional handicrafts including embroidered costumes, old jewellery and intricate woodcarvings.
 It is a popular place for those wishing to buy traditional Pakistani crafts.
 We then drive past various modern streets and buildings gracefully designed in Islamic architecture.
 The Islamabad portion of the tour culminates at one of the world’s largest mosques, Shah Faisal Mosque.
 From here we drive to Rawalpindi and visit this much older town including the historical Raja Bazaar.
 (B, D)

 Day 10: Rawalpindi/Takht-i-Bhai/Peshawar (Drive)

 Continuing on the Grand Trunk Route, we drive to the Buddhist monastic complex of Takht-i-Bahi* (Throne of Origins), which was founded in the early 1st century.
 Owing to its location on the crest of a high hill, it escaped successive invasions and is still exceptionally well preserved.
 We will also visit the nearby ruins of Sahr-i-Bahlol*, a small fortified city dating from the same period, before continuing to the historical city of Peshawar.
+Peshawar is the gateway to, what was known during the British Raj as, “North West Frontier Province” and is also the city that leads one to the world famous, Khyber Pass.
+The Pass has seen invasions from time immemorial by invaders like Alexander the Great, Cyrus the Great, Genghis Khan, Babur the Tiger, Chandragupta Maurya, Darius I and countless other would-be conquerors.

 Overnight: Pearl Continental, Peshawar (2 nights) (B, D)

-Day 11: Peshawar
+Day 11: Peshawar & Khyber Pass

-Peshawar is now officially recognized as being one of the Oldest Living Cities in Asia.
-Its history and culture has continued uninterrupted for several centuries, as Peshawar has been a centre of trade between Afghanistan, South Asia, Central Asia and the Middle East for hundreds of years.
+Probably the major highlight of this tour is when we explore Peshawar, recognized as being one of the Oldest Living Cities in Asia.
+Its history and culture have continued uninterrupted for several centuries, as Peshawar has been a centre of trade between Afghanistan, South Asia, Central Asia and the Middle East.
 We explore this historical city, visiting the legendary Quissa Khawani (Story Tellers) bazaar.
-In olden days, this was the place where caravans and military adventures would halt and professional storytellers recited ballads and tales of travel, war and love to locals and traders.
-Today the storytellers are gone, but the atmosphere of old still lingers.
+In olden days, this was the place where caravans and military adventurers would halt and professional storytellers recited ballads and tales of travel, war and love to locals and traders.
+Today the storytellers are gone, but the atmosphere of old stories still lingers.
 This bazaar offers everything from goldsmiths and silversmiths, to traditional carpets, to pottery, and clothing to artwork in wood, brass or semi-precious stones.
-We then visit the incredible Mahabat Khan Mosque followed by a sightseeing tour of the city.
-In the afternoon, we have an in-depth visit of the Peshawar Museum, known for its rich collection of Gandhara artifacts.
-(B, D)

 Day 12: Depart Peshawar